-- Allocation of houses from the department versus the demand of the Municipality does not meet the Municipality demands. - Pioneers Old Age home, there are eighty seven (87) people on the waiting lists and GTM has only 37 units which are all occupied. - Insufficient land for development - Land grab on tribal land/unauthorised demarcation of land. - Allocation of 600 units for 2016/17 and reduce it to 392.
-Community expectations raised - Poor communication during allocation of units by the department result in wrong prioritisation of villages - Selling and Renting of RDP houses by beneficiaries - Slow action by COGHSTA on reported cases
+- Allocation of houses from the department versus the demand of the Municipality does not meet the Municipality demands. - Pioneers Old Age home, there are eighty seven (87) people on the waiting lists and GTM has only 37 units which are all occupied. - Insufficient land for development - Land grab on tribal land/unauthorised demarcation of land. - Selling and Renting of RDP houses by beneficiaries - Slow action by COGHSTA on reported cases